 Here is something you need to know about paint stripper that very few people realize (including the "experts" online or at the hardware store), and it will save you hours of frustration and a lot of money.

-Don't bother following the label's recommendation for how long to allow the stripper to penetrate the finish before removing!
+Don't get caught up following the label's recommendation for how long to allow the stripper to penetrate the finish before removing!
 The label is almost always wrong and suggests you wait too long!
 In this case, the label on the stripper says "allow 15-30 min before scraping a small area to see if the finish is ready for removal".
 That is crazy!!

 I always test it within 5 minutes...no longer.
 If the finish isn't soft within 5 minutes (and it usually is) I apply a second coat of stripper and give it 5 more minutes before testing again.
 In many cases, stripper will dry within 10 minutes, making it extra difficult to remove.
 I like to keep it wet until the finish softens.
 In this case, 5 minutes is all it took.

 Below: Once the finish softens, remove it using a scraper or putty knife and scraping it off moving in the direction of the grain when possible.

 Continue until all the finish is removed.
 You may find that there is still finish in a few areas that did not scrape off.
 Just re-apply stripper to those areas and repeat the process.